mt-support/tribe-ext-summary-view/readme.txt

 Some important things to note:
 While the Summary view has no settings itself, it is affected by other view settings, such as:
 - the limit on events for list views, and
- - whether recurring events only show on the first occurrence or for every occurrence.
+- whether recurring events only show on the first occurrence or for every occurrence

 == Installation ==